How to Plan the Perfect Webinar

 - Evaluate the connection prior to going live.

-Get the network infrastructure right and you’ll feel happier that your livestream .
+Get the network infrastructure right and you’ll feel happier that your live stream will run smoothly .

 Choose locations and sets wisely